-The Company has unlimited authorized share capital of a single class of common shares of which, at June 30 and August 24, 2023, 135,277,106 common shares were issued and outstanding.
+The Company has unlimited authorized share capital of a single class of common shares of which, 135,477,106 common shares were issued and outstanding at December 31, 2024 and April 28, 2025.

 Each common share entitles the holder to one vote.
 The common shares rank equally for dividends and for all distributions upon dissolution or wind up.